NTBEL/diffusion-fit/README.md

 # License

-This project is currently a private repository for internal NTBEL organization use only.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details

 ------